Your Delivery Guide

 Adobe InDesign

-Understanding your file names
+Understanding your folders and file names

 • [BookTitle] is replaced with your actual book title